Trump hits Russia, backs Israel in wide-ranging UN speech

 "The rewards would be too great for Hamas terrorists, for their atrocities," he said, repeating his call for the return of hostages taken by the Palestinian militant group.

-Trump said the United States wants a ceasefire-for-hostages deal that would see the return of all remaining hostages, alive and dead.
+Trump said the US wants a ceasefire-for-hostages deal that would see the return of all remaining hostages, alive and dead.

 "We have to stop the war in Gaza immediately.
 We have to immediately negotiate peace," he said.